ratschlab/tools-project-archives/README.md

 All key-handling is done by the user using GPG.
 This tool assumes a private key to decrypt an archive exists in the GPG keychain.

+### Cluster Integration

+#### Parallelism

+In case the number of threads/workers is not specified on the command line, the function `multiprocessing.cpu_count()` is used to determine the number of workers used.

+In some environments, this value is not determined correctly.
+For instance, on some HPC scheduler (e.g. LSF) the value does not represent the amount of CPUs reserved for a job but CPUs available on the whole machine.
+The correct value may be specified in an environment variable though (on LSF it is `LSB_MAX_NUM_PROCESSOR`).
+Setting the environment variable `ARCHIVER_MAX_CPUS_ENV_VAR` to e.g. `LSB_MAX_NUM_PROCESSOR`
+instructs the `archiver` tool to go look whether the `LSB_MAX_NUM_PROCESSOR` variable is set and take this number instead.

 ## Development